 Capitol Insider: Oklahoma Legislature Adjourns Sine Die

-Dick Pryor: This is Capitol Insider.
-Your weekly look inside Oklahoma politics, policy and government.
-I'm Dick Pryor with eCapitol news director Shawn Ashley.
-Shawn, the legislature passed a resolution allowing for Sine Die adjournment at 5:00 p.m. on Friday, the last Friday of May.
-This was a session like none we've ever seen before.
-It was surreal.
+Dick Pryor: This is Capitol Insider, your weekly look inside Oklahoma politics, policy and government.
+I'm Dick Pryor with eCapitol news director Shawn Ashley, who is now recovering following the end of the legislative session.
+Shawn, the legislature adjourned Sine Die on Thursday, a day before the constitutionally-mandated deadline for adjournment.
+It was an uneventful final few days.